justinfeng10/ecem202a_project/docs/proposal.md

 ## 5. Challenges

 A main challenge is handling the resource constrained nature of the Arduino board.
 The Arduino board has limited memory, constraining both our machine learning model and our input data.
 The processing rate is limited and the impact of delays will need to be considered.
 Additionally, the Arduino board's microphone can only sample at 16kHz.
 All these constraints may lead to difficulties deploying the TensorFlow model onto the Arduino.
 Moreover, source separation itself is a difficult problem, so obtaining results in TensorFlow could be a bottleneck.
-Both a quality dataset and a fine tuned machine learning model are needed.
+Both a quality dataset and a fine-tuned machine learning model are needed.
 Determining the efficacy of the model is difficult as well.
 Tactics discussed in the "Metrics of Success" paragraph will be needed.

 ## 6. Requirements for Success